mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 ### Episode 4.
 Template Method

 *Rage Man:* Disabling users which don't want to pay for subscription is a big step to success.
 But we have just one unsolved problem.
-Karm?
+Karmen?
-*Karm:* Yeah.
+*Karmen:* Yeah.
 We have no idea how to detect such users.
 *Pedro (whispered):* You don't say.
 *Rage Man:* Let's propose some solutions and select the best one.
 Does everybody familliar with brainstorming?